Huerte/Gitomation/Inspirational_Quote.md

 ### "The enemy is a very good teacher." - Dalai Lama
 ### "Failure is a great teacher.
 If you're open to it every mistake has a lesson to offer." - Oprah Winfrey
 ### "Be fascinated instead of frustrated." - Jim Rohn
+### "When asked, how do you write?
+I invariably answer, one word at a time." - Stephen King